Managing your Type-2 Diabetes

 You can also call Healthwatch on: 0330 355 1285 or text 0752 0635 176

-The demand for repeat prescriptions has increased by about 50% since the government announced the strict self-isolation guidance.
+The demand for repeat prescriptions has increased by about 50% since the the start of the Covid Pandemic.
 This is putting immense pressure on dispensaries and pharmacies.

 Please don’t order your repeats early or stock-pile medication.
-Request them (through AskMyGP, SystmOnline, or by phone) no more than 10 days before you are due to run out.
+Request them no more than 10 days before you are due to run out.
 Please also note that we can only issue 1 month’s worth of medication, under guidance from Department of Health, Cambridgeshire CCG and GMC.

 CORONAVIRUS - COVID-19